Aider-AI/aider/docs/benchmarks-1106.md

 ### Updates

-I will update the results on this page as quickly my rate limit allows.
+I will update the results on this page as quickly as my rate limit allows.